xyproto/tinyxxd/README.md

 ![performance graph](img/graph_by_size.svg)

-For more details, take a look at the latest [benchmark results](benchmark_results.md), which is added by the CI benchmark.
+For more details, take a look at the latest [benchmark results](benchmark_results.md), which are added by the CI benchmark.

 ## Requirements